DTUComputeTONIA/SDRLS/README.md

     git clone https://github.com/DTUComputeTONIA/SDRLS.git

-The code of each experiment is placed in a different folder.
+The code of each experiment can be found in a separate folder.
-You'll need a working Julia environment to run the code of Estimation and Experiment 2.
-The code of Experiment 1 is written in C.
+You'll need a working Julia environment to run the code of numerical estimation and the second experiment (i.e., performance of the algorithms on MST problems).
+The code of the first experiment is written in C.

 ## License